ashleysally00/promptfoo-quickstart-guide/README.md

 # PromptFoo Quickstart: Funny Tweet Evaluator

-This repo shows how to use PromptFoo to evaluate and compare responses from different LLMs using prompt variations and automated scoring.This version is designed for local use in **VS Code** or another terminal-based environment.
+This repo shows how to use PromptFoo to evaluate and compare responses from different LLMs using prompt variations and automated scoring.
+This version is designed for local use in **VS Code** or another terminal-based environment.

 👉 Want to run this in Google Colab?
 Check out the [Colab Quickstart Guide](https://github.com/ashleysally00/promptfoo-quickstart-guide/blob/main/run_in_colab.md)